-When someone mentions “Naila” in Jaipur it usually means Naila school or night parties at Naila House –Club Naila .
-Parties held at Naila house are quite famous among the party crowd in Jaipur.
-If you find clubbing pictures with the crowd enjoying at a heritage property, pool and foreigners all thrown together, then it has to be Club Naila!
+When someone mentions “Naila“ in Jaipur it usually means Naila school or night parties at Naila House -Club Naila .
+Naila House New Year Parties are quite famous among the party crowd in Jaipur.
+If you find clubbing pictures with the crowd reveling at heritage building with a pool in Jaipur, then it has to be Club Naila!

 There’s a history behind Naila House too but I will stick to Naila village in this write-up.
 The Rajput family of Naila House (usually called thikana in local language) has its origins from Naila Village – Naila thikana.
 Technically it was part of Jaipur state (before India’s independence) but it was an estate assigned to a family member of Jaipur royalty.
 This family was called thikanedaar in local language.

-Naila village located about 30 km from Jaipur first came into limelight recently when US President Bill Clinton visited this quaint village in the year 2000.
+Naila village located about 30 km from Jaipur first shot into limelight when US President Bill Clinton visited this quaint village in the year 2000.
 Projected as a model village, media highlighted Naila but now it’s far from the reality.

 This post is not a guide to Naila.
 It’s just a photo journey.
 I haven’t captured much of local life in the following pictures; just the surroundings and built heritage.
 Here I go..

 Surprisingly, the rampart which surrounds the village is still in a very good condition.
 Intended to protect the village from attacking armies as the first line of defense, the fortification runs all around the village, including the Naila fort perched on the hill-top.